Elumalairjen/Enhancing-Crop-Yield-Predictions-Using-Azure-AI/README.md

 ## Overview
 This application consists of two main components:
-1. **Backend (Flask API)**: A RESTful API that accepts user input and uses a machine learning model to make predictions.
+1. **Backend (Azure ML REST API)**:  A RESTful API deployed on Azure Machine Learning that accepts user input, processes it using a trained machine learning model, and provides crop yield predictions.
-2. **Frontend (ReactJS)**: A user-friendly interface where users can input their data and receive a prediction about their sleep quality.
+2. **Frontend (Power BI )**: An interactive dashboard created using Power BI, where users can input data, view predictions, and analyze results through dynamic visualizations and reports.

 ### Functionalities
-- **User Input Form**: Users can enter their sleep data: Sleep Duration, REM Sleep, and Heart Rate.
+- **User Input Form**: Users can input crop-related data such as Crop Type, Season, Area, and Year.
-- **Prediction**: The app predicts the quality of sleep as either "Good" or "Poor" based on the input data.
+- **Prediction**: The app predicts crop yield based on the provided input data using a trained machine learning model.
-- **Locate Nearest Clinics** : Locate nearest sleep clinics in an interactive map.
+- **Visualization Dashboard**: Results and insights are displayed in interactive dashboards created using Power BI Desktop.
-- **Minimalistic Design**: The application is designed with simplicity in mind, featuring a clean and intuitive interface.
+- **Minimalistic Design**: The system is designed to ensure a seamless experience with clean and intuitive interfaces for data entry and visualization.

-## Tech Stack
+## **Tech Stack**
 - **Backend:**
-  - Python (Flask)
-  - Azure ML Workspace (for model training)
+  - Azure ML Workspace (for model training and deployment)
-  - Azure AI Cognitive Services (for Sentiment Analysis)
+  - REST API using Azure App Services

 - **Frontend:**
-  - React.js
-  - Tailwind CSS
+  - Power BI Desktop (for data visualization and reporting)

 - **Deployment:**
-  - Docker
-  - Docker Compose
-  - Azure App Services
+  - Azure App Services (for REST API hosting)
+  - Azure Blob Storage (for storing datasets)
-  - Azure Container Registry
+  - Azure AI Cognitive Services (for advanced analytics)

 ## Model Training
-The sleep quality prediction model was trained using **Azure ML Workspace**.
-The dataset was uploaded and stored in **Azure Blob Storage**, ensuring scalability and easy access and the model was trained in **Azure ML Workspace**.
+The crop yield prediction model was trained using **Azure ML Workspace**.
+The dataset was uploaded and stored in **Azure Blob Storage**, ensuring scalability and seamless access.
+The model training process was carried out in **Azure ML Workspace** for optimal accuracy.

-## Sentiment Analysis
+## Data Integration
-For sentiment analysis, the project leverages **Azure AI**'s **Text Analytics API**.
-The API is used to analyze the sentiment of the dream descriptions provided by the users.
-Based on the emotional tone, the API classifies the text into different sentiment categories such as positive, neutral, or negative.

-## Nearby Clinics Locator
-The project integrates a Nearby Sleep Clinics Locator feature that uses geolocation services to assist users in finding the nearest clinics or counseling centers.
-This functionality aims to ensure users can easily access professional help based on their current location.
+The project integrates data processing and prediction through **Azure Blob Storage** and a REST API.
+Users can send data to the API and receive predictions for crop yield based on inputs like area, season, and crop type.

+## Power BI Integration
+The project uses **Power BI Desktop** to visualize predictions and provide insightful reports.
+REST API integration ensures real-time data flow, enabling users to test predictions and analyze results interactively.

 ## Deployments
-This project has been deployed using Docker, Docker Compose, Azure App Services, and Azure Container Registry for efficient, scalable, and containerized deployment.
-Below are the details of the deployment process
+This project was deployed using **Azure App Services** to make the model accessible as a REST API.
+The deployment ensures reliability, scalability, and seamless integration with Power BI for end-user testing and visualization.

 ## Credits

 - **Azure ML Workspace**
-  Used to train and deploy the **sleep quality prediction model**, leveraging scalable cloud-based machine learning tools to streamline the model development and deployment process.
+  Used to train and deploy the **crop yield prediction model**, leveraging scalable cloud-based machine learning tools to streamline the model development and deployment process.

-- **Azure AI (Text Analytics API)**
-  Utilized for performing **sentiment analysis** on user-provided dream descriptions, enabling accurate emotional tone classification (positive, neutral, or negative).

 - **Azure Blob Storage**
-  Facilitated secure storage and retrieval of datasets used for training the machine learning models.
+  Facilitated secure storage and easy access to datasets used for training the machine learning model.

+- **Power BI Desktop**
+  Enabled interactive visualization and reporting of prediction results through seamless integration with the REST API.

 - **Azure App Services**
-  Hosted the web application, ensuring high availability, scalability, and integration with other Azure services like Azure Container Registry.
+  Hosted the deployed REST API, ensuring high availability, scalability, and secure integration with other Azure services.

-- **Azure Container Registry**
-  Served as a central repository for managing and securely storing Docker images used for deploying the project in a containerized environment.

-- **Docker and Docker Compose**
-  Enabled consistent containerization and multi-container orchestration for deploying the application.
+- **REST API**
+  Provided real-time prediction capabilities, making the model accessible for integration with external tools like Power BI.

 ## Demo Video

 https://github.com/user-attachments/assets/dbb6fda5-f57f-48f4-84fc-8767e7b2a274